-One of the best ways to calm an infant is to satisfy its needs as fast as possible.
+One of the best ways to calm an infant is to satisfy their needs as quickly as possible.
 Believe it or not, babies do not cry just for the fun of it or just to frustrate you.
 If the baby is crying, check the diaper and see if he or she is hungry.
 If the diaper is dirty, changing that diaper may be the fastest way to a quiet and happy baby.
-If the diaper is clean, try feeding the baby.
-If that doesn’t work, then the baby may need to be held or rocked because something scared him or her.
+If the diaper is clean, try feeding your baby.
+If that doesn’t work, then your baby may need to be held or rocked because something may have scared him or her.

-Generally speaking though, the baby simply needs his or her needs met in order to go from a screaming baby to a calm baby.
-If you are having trouble meeting the needs of the baby, consider taking classes on raising babies.
-Having the baby checked by a pediatrician can also be a good idea if the baby seems to be crying more than normal.
-If the baby is ill, or in pain, then crying is the only way for him to express himself.
-Excessive crying can be an indicator of a problem and should be checked out.
+The most important thing to remember is that your baby simply needs his or her needs met in order to calm down.
+Having the baby checked out by the pediatrician can also be a good idea if your baby seems to be crying excessively.
+If the baby is ill, or in pain, then crying is the only way for them to express it.

-Other ideas for calming a newborn baby include singing to him or talking to him in a quiet tone.
-The quiet tone can help to relax the baby who does not yet know how to understand the words that you are saying but is born with an ability to understand most tones.
-A reassuring tone can also be used if the baby was scared by something.
-If it appears that something in the environment is bothering the baby, removing that item or removing the baby from that environment can instantly correct the crying.
+Try singing or talking in a quiet tone to relax your little one.
+The quiet tone can help to relax your baby since they can understand most tones.
+A reassuring tone can also be soothing if your baby was frightened by something.
+If you think something in the environment is bothering your baby, try removing that item or removing your baby from that environment and you might see the crying instantly stop.

 Caring For A Newborn

 How to Handle Teething